-39.1 The term “solicit” is defined as advertising, the taking of orders, sales, donations, proselytizing, campaigning (political or other), collection and distribution of literature.
-Any solicitation on campus must have the approval of the University Concessions Committee, whether such solicitation is by an officially recognized student organization, university organization, a governmental agency or other.
-Door-to-door solicitation by outside organizations or companies, however, is prohibited in the residence halls and University Apartments.
-Concessions guidelines and request forms are available in the University Center Scheduling and Services Office.
+39.1 The term “solicit” is defined as the taking of orders, sales, rentals or donations.
+Any solicitation on campus must have the approval of the University Concessions Committee, through Student Activities, whether such solicitation is by an officially recognized student organization, university organization, a governmental agency or other.
+Door-to-door solicitation by outside organizations or companies is prohibited in the residence halls and University Apartments.
+Information about facility and space usage can be addressed by University Center & Special Events staff.

 39.3 All charity and welfare drives must be sponsored by an officially recognized student organization and are subject to the same guidelines as other solicitations on campus.
-Student organization charity fund drives also should be registered at the Student Activities Office.
+Student organizations seeking to conduct charity drives must obtain concessions permits through Student Activities.

-39.4 Only recognized campus organizations, students and instructors are permitted to use university facilities, including computing resources, for publicity and advertising.
-Non-university affiliated vendors may advertise through use of the Battalion, the telephone or U.S. Mail.
-Guidelines regulating campus advertising and publicity may be obtained in the University Center Scheduling and Services Offices.
+39.4 Only recognized campus organizations, students, staff and instructors are permitted to use university facilities, including computing resources, for publicity and advertising.
+Non-university affiliated vendors may advertise through use of The Battalion, U.S. Mail, or telecommunications.

 39.5 For more information on soliciting on campus, see Texas A&M University Rule 21.99.09.M1 Access To University Property For Soliciting Donations and for Sales and Rentals.